timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 As our morale dropped a few miles before Walker Pass, the only major road crossing in this section, I hiked ahead of the group and get a hitch into Inyokern.
-The campground at Walker Pass was bleak, so I went to the gas station/grocery store in town and filled a shopping cart with fresh water, beverages, and ice cream as a morale boost for not just my trail family, but some of the other hikers I had been around.
+The campground at Walker Pass was bleak, so I went to the gas station/grocery store in town and filled a shopping cart with fresh water, beverages, and ice cream as a morale boost for not just my trail family, but also for some of the other hikers I had been around.

 Once loaded, however, I had difficulty getting a hitch back, until Floss, who had been eating at a nearby restaurant, came up to me and asked what I was doing.
 I explained, and he called a woman who lived in Ridgecrest to come pick us up.